 Dig-Draw-Digitise (27 July–14 August 2020)

 SS1109: 6 ECTS / 3 Semester Academic Credits Awarded.
-Course fees include tuition, accommodation in our superior, fully equipped self-catering building, materials, local transport, lectures and seminars as well as academic credit.
+Course fees include tuition, accommodation in our superior, fully equipped self-catering building, materials, local transport, lectures and seminars and field trips.

 Dates: 27 July—14 August 2020 (3 weeks)

 Please get in touch, we’re here to help and would love to hear from you.
 Contact Us